-On November 14, 2013, President Obama announced that health insurance issuers may extend for an additional year individual and small group health coverage plans that were active on October 1, 2013 but subject to termination or cancellation because the plans would not meet the ACA's insurance reforms.
-This transitional policy was extended in 2014 for an additional two years to policy years beginning on or before October 1, 2016.
+On November 14, 2013, President Obama announced that if permitted by State authorities, health insurance issuers may extend for an additional year individual and small group health coverage plans that were active on October 1, 2013 but subject to termination or cancellation because the plans would not meet the ACA's insurance reforms.
+This transitional policy was extended in 2016 to allow enrollees to remain in the plans until December 31, 2017.
 The policy applies to both individual and small group plans.
 If participating, health insurers must provide a written notice to enrollees who had or would have had their plans terminated.
 The letter must explain that the enrollee's existing plan is subject to renewal for at least another plan year, is not subject to the ACA's insurance market protections, the enrollee's right to shop for and enroll in qualified health plans through their state's marketplace, how to access the health insurance marketplace, and other information.
 The policy may not be implemented in all states, however, since some prohibit "early renewals" of insurance plans.

 It should be noted that individual health insurance can be purchased outside of the marketplace but premium tax credits and cost sharing assistance is only available for qualified health plans purchased in through the health insurance marketplace.